 With the holiday season coming in, the companies are ready to expect a dramatic increase in cyberattacks, especially holiday phishing scams.
 Therefore, companies must educate and train their employees using customized holiday phishing simulations.
 This exercise will enable the users to recognize and report phishing emails, decreasing the chances of employees becoming victims and putting the corporate data at risk.

 From November to January, people are preoccupied with holiday activities, one of which is online shopping.
 Therefore, it’s easy to fall for holiday scams.
 With hybrid work, phishing scams rise because employees are likely to use work computers for holiday shopping.
 In the holiday season, people are used to receiving more emails, including shipping notices, promotion emails, order receipts, etc. Combining all these factors increases the likelihood of cyberattacks by putting corporate data at risk of exposure.

 Cybercriminals spoof these seasonal emails and insert their malicious links and attachments.
-Because employees frequently check personal email while at work, these holiday phishing scams pose a greater risk to business networks.
+Because employees frequently check personal email while at work, these holiday scams pose a greater risk to business networks.
 They could also be receiving scams sent directly to their work email, posing as a business purchase.

 Consider the following types of phishing scams that you and your employees risk seeing this holiday season.

 Phishing scammers will send fake order receipt emails that appear to be from well-known retailers during the holidays.
 The order link will usually direct the user to a fake sign-in form designed to steal login credentials or a malware-infected website.

 The goal of this phishing scam is to elicit an emotional response from someone who either didn’t place the order and is angry and wants to correct the error or is curious and wants to see what they may have ordered.